 Baby's Bowel and Bladder Function

 Many new parents express concern about their baby's bowel and bladder health.
 Typically, they have many questions covering everything from how many wet nappies their babies should have, to the expected frequency and consistency of a baby's bowel movements.
-While pediatricians field a host of questions, those relating to a baby's bowel and bladder functions might just be the most common.
-New parents should be aware that for the first few days, babies pass meconium, which is a thick, dark green or black substance that was in the intestines before birth.
-After that, the baby's bowel movements will vary depending on a number of factors.
+While paediatricians field a host of questions, those relating to a baby's bowel and bladder functions might just be the most common.

-Breast or Bottle?
+Breast Or Bottle?

-Breast fed babies often have more frequent bowel movements than their formula fed peers, sometimes after every feeding, especially in the first few weeks of life.
+Breastfed babies often have more frequent bowel movements than their formula fed peers, sometimes after every feeding, especially in the first few weeks of life.
 The stool of breastfed babies may also be looser than that of formula fed infants, which is again no cause for concern.
 The stools of babies who are fed a diet exclusively of breast milk will often be a mustard yellow or yellowish green colour, which can be a bit alarming for inexperienced parents.
 As babies mature and solid foods are added to their diets, their stools will become more brownish.Formula fed babies typically do not move their bowels after each feeding, as is common in breastfed infants.
 Also, the stool of the formula fed baby is thicker, usually a pasty consistency.
 This varies a bit from baby and to baby and the range of "normal" is quite broad.
 As long as the baby's stool is not dry and hard, which can indicate constipation, there is no cause for worry.
 If you do suspect that your baby is constipated, check with your GP for guidance.

 Things Change